 Many words using in programming languages overlap the naming convention used by identifiers.
 In these cases, the word is "reserved" and cannot be used for Identifiers.
 In addition, many programming languages predefine functions and other constants.
 These also cannot be used.

 Flowgorithm only has a few reserved words that are used in expressions.

 To prevent confusion, the system also prevents identifiers from using the data type names.

 Illegal Keywords (used in functions)

 Flowgorithm does not permit the names of intrinsic functions to be used.

 Reserved for Future Use

-Future versions of Flowgorithm will expand the number of intrinsic functions.
-The following were reserved if they are included.
+Future versions of Flowgorithm may expand the number of intrinsic functions.
+The following were reserved if, someday, they are added.